bgamari/ghc-wiki-import/data-parallel/vect-pragma.md

 ```

 indicates that the type `T` is scalar; i.e., it cannot have any embedded arrays.
-Hence, the `T` represents itself in vectorised code.
+Hence, the type `T` represents itself in vectorised code.
 (No special vectorised version needs to be generated.)